dglaeser/gridformat/paper/paper.md

     // GridFormat adds the extension to the provided filename const auto written_filename = writer.write("example");

-    // To read the data back in, we can create a reader class, open our
+    // The reader class allows you to read the data in the file back in.
-    // file and access/extract the fields contained in it.
-Note that we
-    // can also get the grid points, cell connectivity and more.
-See the
-    // documentation for details.
+    // See the documentation for details.
     GridFormat::Reader reader;
     reader.open(written_filename);
     reader.cell_field("cfield")->export_to(values);